-LONDON, UK – November 23, 2015 – Huntsman is today able to announce that the Huntsman Security Enterprise SIEM solution, with in-built compliance packs and dashboards (including for GPG13) for the public sector market, has just been renewed and is available as part of the G-Cloud 7 framework on the UK government digital marketplace.
+LONDON, UK – November 23, 2015 – Huntsman Security is today able to announce that the Huntsman Enterprise SIEM solution, with in-built compliance packs and dashboards (including for GPG13) for the public sector market, has just been renewed and is available as part of the G-Cloud 7 framework on the UK government digital marketplace.

-Huntsman’s solution for public sector customers allows them to deploy the software as a virtual appliance on their own environment and to establish robust and comprehensive protective monitoring technology under their full operational control.
+The Huntsman solution for public sector customers allows them to deploy the software as a virtual appliance on their own environment and to establish robust and comprehensive protective monitoring technology under their full operational control.
 This includes cloud-based and local systems as well as network, platform and application logs.

 Its availability through the digital marketplace means that departments and agencies can purchase the technology and deploy it quickly through pre-approved commercial arrangements.